TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          If a field name for  *foreign\_sortby* is defined, then this is ignored.

-         Otherwise this is used as the “ORDER BY” statement to sort the records in the table when listed.
+         Otherwise this is used as the "ORDER BY" statement to sort the records in the table when listed.

    Scope